What you need to know about data privacy compliance

 “The reforms proposed in the consultation provide an opportunity for the UK to reshape its approach to regulation outside of the EU and seize opportunities with its new regulatory freedoms.”

 These are a mere glimpse of the changes to international data privacy laws.
-From New Zealand and South Africa to Bahrain and India, countries in every corner of the world are taking privacy matters seriously and making amendments that businesses need to keep up with.
+From New Zealand and South Africa to Bahrain and India, countries in every corner of the world are taking privacy matters seriously and making amendments that organizations need to keep up with.

 For your security team, protecting people and assets sometimes requires collecting personal data.
 This happens when using video surveillance, check-in kiosks, security checkpoints with biometrics technology, automatic license plate recognition, intrusion detection, and tracking systems.

 While all data protection and privacy laws have unique mandates, it’s important to assess your data usage and the policies you have in place.
-This can include asking questions such as: what types of data are we collecting?
-How are we collecting it?
-Where is all our data being stored?
-Who is accessing our data?
-With whom and how are we sharing our data?

-Keep up with industry and government privacy mandates to ensure the ways in which you manage, transmit, and store your physical security data always meet the standards.
+Keep up with industry and government privacy regulations to ensure the ways in which you manage, transmit, and store your physical security data always meet the standards. |

-Leverage built-in cybersecurity tools such as strong encryption to protect data in transit and being stored.
+Use built-in cybersecurity tools such as strong encryption to protect both data in transit and being stored. |

-Choose security products that give you full control and visibility over who has access to your data, and who can manage the accessibility.
+Choose security products that give you full control and visibility over who has access to your data, and who can manage the accessibility. |

-Implement video anonymization tools to monitor and share physical security information while respecting individuals’ privacy.
+Implement video anonymization tools to monitor and share physical security information while respecting individuals’ privacy. |

 Stay on top of compliance right from the start